Angelica Panganiban: 1992–2003: Early work

-Breakthrough (2004–2012)
+2004–2012: Breakthrough

 In November 2004, at the age of 18, after portraying several supporting roles, she landed the lead and the title role in the movie, Santa Santita opposite Jericho Rosales.
 The director of the film, Laurice Guillen and the producer, Tony Gloria of Unitel Pictures requested Johnny Manahan of ABS-CBN Talent Center to audition his talents for the role.
 "We auditioned 30 of them," Guillen said.
 "Some of them had played supporting roles in films already.
 But we couldn't find what we were looking for among them.
 Then one day, Angelica Panganiban came to audition.
 And we found in her the actress we wanted."
 Her performance in that film earned her three Best Actress nominations in the FAMAS, FAP Luna, and ENPRESS Golden Screen Awards.
 Eventually in the same year, she played a lead role in the soap opera, Mangarap Ka with Piolo Pascual.
 In 2005, she starred in drama series, Vietnam Rose with Maricel Soriano.

 During 2006, she appeared regularly in Your Song, Komiks, and Love Spell; she also topbilled the horror suspense film, White Lady.
 In 2007, she starred in a fantasy series, Rounin and played the role of Aura.
 In the same year, Panganiban appeared in the film, A Love Story with Aga Muhlach and Maricel Soriano from which she earned her first Best Supporting Actress trophy in the FAP Luna Awards.
 She also appeared in Judy Ann Santos' romantic soap opera, Ysabella as a guest character, and in December 2007, she played Lena in Maging Sino Ka Man: Ang Pagbabalik with Derek Ramsay, Toni Gonzaga, and the original cast: John Lloyd Cruz, Bea Alonzo, Sam Milby, and Anne Curtis.
 She became a full-fledged adult dramatic actress in the 2008 primetime drama series, Iisa Pa Lamang with Claudine Barretto.
 That series made her the Villain of the Year in the 1st Supreme to the Extreme Awards (Philippine Star), and she earned Best Drama Actress nomination in the 23rd PMPC Star Awards for Television.

 In October 2008, Panganiban pioneered a comedy gag show, Banana Split on ABS-CBN.
 The show also featured Valerie Concepcion, Roxanne Guinoo, Dianne Medina, and Cristine Reyes.
-She's the only actress who remained from the original cast when the show started its second season in 2009 until its last airing in 2020.
+She is/has the only actress who remained from the original cast when the show started its second season in 2009 until its last airing in 2020.